Pilot cohort · accepting №01 – №05

 Stop patching your conference together.

 What running a 500-paper conference on email, Google Forms, and a shared drive actually looks like — and what Sidang replaces it with.
+Side by side, one spread.

-Without Sidang
+Without Sidang — the status quo

 • ×One Google Form per stage, drifting across editions.